 - David could have killed King Shaul since that was what Shaul HaMelech had been trying to do to him for a long time.
 But David would have done it first since he had the opportunity to do that at that moment, and he could have always relied on the law - if he was coming to kill me, I could kill him first.

-The teshuva or repentance process and the 613 commandments is the ladder to climb out from your current fallen state and to rise and become Adam as he was in the Garden of Eden before he ate from the Tree of Good and Evil.
+The teshuva or repentance process and the keeping of the 613 commandments is the ladder to climb out from your current fallen state - after the sin, and to rise and become Adam before the sin - as he was in the Garden of Eden before he ate from the Tree of Good and Evil.

 Yosef HaTzaddik learned with his father, who taught him the secrets of Torah, who became a holy person, with the title of HaTzaddik, in whose merit the Red Sea parted when the nation of Israel was coming out from Egypt - HaYam Raah Ve Yanos, The sea saw and fled.
 (Tehillim 114:3).